What If My Car Insurance Payment is Late?

 Most Importantly, Check your Policy

 Above all, the most important thing to do is to check your insurance policy.
 Your insurance policy will have a set of terms and conditions explaining how missed payments work.
-You’ll see the penalties for missing a payment, the length of time you have to file a payment, and any extra fees you may be assessed.
+You’ll see the penalties for missing a payment, the length of time you have to file a payment, any extra fees you may be assessed, and what happens if your car insurance payment is late.

 Any Other Penalties for Missing an Insurance Payment?